North Bay Battalion: 2018–19

 North Bay struggled during the 2018–19 season, however, the club qualified for the post-season for the fifth time in six seasons since their move from Brampton, as the club had a 30–33–3–2 record, earning 65 points and seventh place in the Eastern Conference.
 Justin Brazeau, in his final season with the Battalion, scored 61 goals and 113 points, leading the OHL in goals and finishing second in overall points.
 Brazeau won the Jim Mahon Memorial Trophy as the top scoring right winger in the OHL and the Leo Lalonde Memorial Trophy as the OHL overage player of the year.

 In the post-season, the Battalion lost to the Niagara IceDogs in five games in the first round, making it the third consecutive season that the club did not advance past the first round of the playoffs.

-Battalion attendance declined slightly during the season, averaging a league-low 2,350 fans per game.
-This was the third straight season in which North Bay finished in last in attendance.

 2019–20

 On December 10, 2019, the team announced that Stan Butler who had coached and managed the Battalion since its first game in Brampton had been reassigned as a special advisor to the team owner.
 Adam Dennis was named the new general manager, and Ryan Oulahen was named the interim head coach.

 On March 24, 2020, the team announced that Ryan Oulahen was named the second head coach in North Bay Battalion history.
 Oulahen has agreed to a three-year contract to oversee a coaching staff that includes assistants Scott Wray and Bill Houlder.